imadmoussa1/movie_nlp/README.md

 # Movie Genre Classification
 ## Project details
 ### Data Set
-For this project we will be using the data set movies_metadata from [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv) an open source data on Kaggle.
+For this project we are using the movies_metadata data set from [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv) an open source Kaggle data.

-we will be using the columns: overview, title and genres
+the columns used in this project: overview, title and genres
 ### Frameworks
-We will be using `Python 3.9` with specific library predefined in the requirements.txt The Main Training library for training will be Tensorflow.
+We are using `Python 3.9` with specific library predefined in the requirements.txt, with Tensorflow as DeepLearning library.

 ### Data preparing for Training
-we will prepare the training data by running the `prepare_data.py` script.
+running the `prepare_data.py` script, to prepare the training data.
-This script is used to:
+This script will:
-1) read the `movies_metadata.csv`
+1) Read the `movies_metadata.csv`
-2) select the fields used we need for training (genres, overview, title)
+2) Select the fields used we need for training (genres, overview, title)
 3) Get the first genre of the genre list to be used as label
 4) Generate the genre taxonomy (list of labels)
-5) before training we generate a vocab, and we do a tokenization based on the vocab (input for the training model) The data are saved as text file in the `data` folder each represent the descriptions of the genre
+5) Before training we generate a vocab, and we do a tokenization based on the vocab (input for the training model) The data are saved as text file in the `data` folder each represent the descriptions of the genre

 #### genre Taxonomy